karakirimu/AudioSelector/README.md

 ## Usage

-When the executable file is run, it is stored in the task tray.
+- When the executable file is run, it will be stored in the task tray.

-By pressing Ctrl + Alt + V keys or double-clicking the task tray icon The selection screen will appear and you can click the mouse or move the tab key to Press Enter to select the output device.
-The currently selected device is displayed with a green filled circle.
+- By pressing Ctrl + Alt + V keys or double-clicking the task tray icon The selection screen will appear.

+- Select the output device by moving the selected device with the tab key and pressing the Enter key, or by clicking the mouse on the device you want to output.

+- The currently selected device is indicated by a green circle.

-If required at startup, place the shortcut manually.
+- If startup launch is required, place the shortcut manually.

 ## Environment